 Language and culture are two multidimensional and constantly changing phenomena that are integrally connected to everything that happens in the world.
 As any language is culturally conditioned, any culture is linguistically defined.
 Therefore, the main goal of this course is to examine the relationship between language and culture, as well as their effect on community, identity, beliefs, and values.
 This course guides the student in directly applying an understanding of language and culture to classroom practice and curriculum development.

 EDUC 527 (3)

 The course is designed as a culminating experience for the ESL/TESOL graduate programs.
 Students are asked to reflect on key areas of learning and application that they have encountered throughout the ESL/TESOL graduate curriculum.
 The students will also critique and analyze various aspects of their fieldwork experience.
 All required documentation related to coursework and fieldwork experiences will be collected and reviewed.
-Prerequisites: EDUC 524, EDUC 525, EDUC 526; ENG 530.
+Prerequisites: EDUC 524, EDUC 525, EDUC 526; EDUC 623.